hexhart/CP3402-learning-journal/week01-learningjournal-hex.md

 - Article: Markdown
 > Understanding Markdown and using version control on platform such as GitHub are valuable skills to possess.
 > Having such skills enable me to collaborate well in teams and project management.
-Learning Markdowns highlights
+Learning this concept highlights
 > the importance of effective communication and practicing documentation standards that are widely used in the industry.
+> This allow me to be an effective team member when working for future collaborative work.

 - Guides: Get started with Bootstrap
 > The Bootstrap website offered extensive instructions, however focusing on the essential information such as